burcakotlu/GLANET/docs/source/download.rst

 Source Code
 ^^^^^^^^^^^
 GLANET is an open source code project.
-You can browse and download GLANET source code from `here <https://github.com/burcakotlu/GLANET>`_ and run it as a Java project.
+You can browse and download GLANET source code from `github <https://github.com/burcakotlu/GLANET>`_ and run it as a Java project.

-.. _executable-label:

 Executable
 ^^^^^^^^^^
-You can download GLANET executable jar from `here <https://drive.google.com/open?id=0BwmVAJuppNSMRkVoQ0Y2ajVSNEk&usp=sharing>`_  and run it.
+You can download GLANET executable jar from `here <http://burcak.ceng.metu.edu.tr/glanet/GLANET.jar>`_  and run it.

-.. _data-label:

 Data
 ^^^^